 As often as feels right for your body.
 The more often you practice, the quicker you will notice progress in your practice.
 However, if you are just starting out, two to three times a week will help you become familiar with the postures and the pace of the practice.
 Once you have been coming to class for a few months, you may want to increase your practice to four to six times a week.

 I can’t figure out the deal with the MP3 downloads.
 How do they work?

 First, you must purchase an MP3 and then the links will become active.
+Think of it like purchasing a drop-in or class card and having your class(es) banked until you want to use them.
 Be aware that the first one you click will be the one you buy.
 For other FAQs about the MP3s, click here.